-Requires postsecondary institutions that enroll students accepting state financial aid to prepare a current list of students enrolled in the institution and residing in the institution's housing or within ten miles of the institution's campus.
+Requires postsecondary institutions that enroll students accepting state financial aid to prepare a current list of students enrolled in the institution and residing in the institution's housing or within ten miles of the institution's campus, with an exception for students participating in the Safe at Home address confidentiality program.
 This information may be used as proof of residence for student voters registering in a precinct on election day.